 Section II.2.6 introduced to define in which Central Services the information about start of operations in the “To-Be” operational mode in the Common Domain and the information about the not implemented/supported functionality by NA “To-Be” should be declared by the NAs.
 The aforementioned information is important for the Transitional Period of NCTS-P5 and AES-P1.

-Section IV.5.1 updated by removing “Error reporting” from the template for rules & conditions.
+Section IV.5.1 updated by removing “Error reporting” from the template for Rules & Conditions.

 Section V.3.1.3 updated to be aligned with CD exchange patterns defined in DDNTA and DDNXA Section IV.